Grolima/Lin/README.md

 ## Variables

 - `TOKEN` Your bot token from @BotFather
-- `HASH` Your API Hash from my.telegram.org
+- `HASH` Your API Hash from my.telegram.or
 - `ID` Your API ID from my.telegram.org

 ## Optional Variables